rothnic/bulma-prefixer/README.md

 ## Summary

-Currently, it is configured to prepend all bulma classes with `bu-`, unless they begin with `is-`.
+Currently, it is configured to prepend all bulma classes with `bu-`, unless they begin with `is-` or `has-`.

 So, `notification is-primary` would become `bu-notification is-primary`, which should avoid conflicts with existing css classes you are using.